pawelad/pymonzo/README.md

 Package source code is available at [GitHub][github].

 Feel free to use, ask, fork, star, report bugs, fix them, suggest enhancements, add functionality and point out any mistakes.
+See [CONTRIBUTING.md](.github/CONTRIBUTING.md) for more info.
 Thanks!

 ## Authors
 Developed and maintained by [Paweł Adamczak][pawelad].